- Treatment for erectile dysfunction with tadalafil

 When should tadalafil not be used?

-- are allergic to tadalafil or any of its ingredients
+- Are allergic to tadalafil or any of its ingredients.

-- take nitrate medicines for chest pain (angina)
+- Take nitrate medicines for chest pain (angina).

-- use nitric oxide donors (such as amyl nitrite, "poppers")
+- Use nitric oxide donors (such as amyl nitrite, "poppers").

-- have certain serious heart conditions where sexual activity is not advised
+- Have certain serious heart conditions where sexual activity is not advised.

-- have severe liver disease
+- Have severe liver disease.

-- have very low blood pressure
+- Have very low blood pressure.

-- have certain rare inherited eye conditions or a history of sudden vision loss (e.g., NAION)
+- Have certain rare inherited eye conditions or a history of sudden vision loss (e.g., NAION).

-Always inform your clinician about your full medical history and current medicines before starting treatment.
+Always inform your pharmacist of your full medical history and current medicines before treatment.

 Warnings and precautions

-- have kidney or liver impairment
+- Kidney or liver impairment.

-- notice changes in vision or hearing
+- Noticed changes in vision or hearing.

 Interactions with other medicines, food and drink

-- medicines for high blood pressure
+- Medicines for high blood pressure

-- alpha blockers
+- Alpha blockers

-- certain antifungals or antibiotics
+- Certain antifungals or antibiotics

-- medicines for HIV
+- Medicines for HIV

-- other medicines used for erectile dysfunction
+- Other medicines used for erectile dysfunction

 What side effects can occur?